Netlia/documentation/DeviceComunication/DeviceComunication.md

 ##### Turning Event start acknowledgement on/off

-Turns the Event start event acknowledgement off or on.
+Turns the Event start acknowledgement off or on.

 Structure: